markroxor/autodiff/readme.md

 ## Autodiff
-Module for calculating gradient of any polynomial expression and most of standard functions.
+Module for calculating gradient of any polynomial expression and most standard functions.

 ### Usage documentation
 Constants -